joshuasellers/fantasy-football-tracker/README.md

 ## Planned Improvements
 - Migrate to a Node backend script to periodically fetch and refresh league data without relying on a manual “Connect to Sleeper” action.
+- I removed the notifaction code for now (add back later)

 ### Open Bugs
 - Player projections are currently always 0; investigate and correct projection sourcing.